 Since 2009, the Chandra communications group has conceived of, designed, and implemented large-scale projects referred to as "public science:" From Earth to the Universe (FETTU), From Earth to the Solar System (FETTSS), and Here, There and Everywhere (HTE).
 These projects have allowed Chandra and other NASA content to be placed in non-traditional venues such as public parks, shopping malls, and metro stations.
 These projects address the lack of understanding and awareness of STEM topics in the US, and evaluations of these efforts have shown demonstrable increases in interest and learning gains of these subjects.
 Moreover, these public science projects have reached underserved audiences such as Spanish speakers and visually impaired (through tactile-Braille and audio versions), thus broadening opportunities for engagement with NASA content.
 To date, these projects have been seen by tens of millions of people, and their impacts and effects have been documented in both scholarly journal articles and government reports as well as in keynote and invited talks at conferences and guest lectures at universities (see Reports).
 With comprehensive accompanying activities and sustainable websites, these open-access projects allow for deeper learning opportunities for interested visitors.

-The newest project, HTE, places NASA science in a wider context, through local and familiar examples "here" and global examples "there" before moving to cosmic examples from the universe, "everywhere".
-The travelling exhibit is booked for 3 years with stops at small libraries, community centers, and science museums.
-Large-scale posters with the same content enable other local organizations to provide content at additional venues.
+Another project, HTE, places NASA science in a wider context, through local and familiar examples "here" and global examples "there" before moving to cosmic examples from the universe, "everywhere".
+The travelling exhibit ran from 2012-2015 with stops at dozens of small libraries, as well as community centers, schools and science museums.
+Large-scale posters with the same content enabled other local organizations to provide content at additional venues.